YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Complex-Dialogue-Example.md

 # Yarn Dialogue - Complex Example

+### Style Guide

+`Inline Code` contain short snippets of code for your project

+    Code Blocks contain segments or chunks of code for your project

+**Bold indicate actions (Select menu item, copying file, etc.)**

+***Bold italic text indicates emphasis***

+> Blockquotes contain essential information

+## Tutorial

-This document talks about how to use Yarn if you're using it to write content.
-It doesn't talk about how to integrate Yarn Spinner into your project; for that, see ["Using Yarn Spinner in your Unity game"](../YarnSpinner-Unity).
+> ***Note*** This document talks about how to use Yarn if you're using it to write Yarn Dialogue.
+It is strongly suggested you have first read through the [Simple Example](Simple-Dialogue-Example.md) document.
+Neither the Simple Example or this document talk about how to integrate Yarn Spinner into your project; for that, see ["Using Yarn Spinner in your Unity game"](../YarnSpinner-Unity).

 ## Complex Example
 In our Complex Example, we will establish a multiple file dialogue.
 This dialogue will take place between three characters: the Player, an NPC called Sally and an NPC called Ship.